istio/istio.io/_docs/concepts/network-and-auth/auth.md

 ## Workflow

-Istio Auth workflow consists of two phases, deployment and runtime.
-We discuss the first phase of the two scenarios separately since they are different.
+The Istio Auth workflow consists of two phases, deployment and runtime.
+For the deployment phase, we discuss the two scenarios (i.e., in Kubernetes and VM/bare-metal machines) separately since they are different.
 Once the key and certificate are deployed, the runtime phase is the same for the two scenarios.
-We briefly cover the workflow in this section and a more detailed version can be found [here](https://docs.google.com/document/d/1Grz9B0KS0vxqhdI-18iAfHk76cKLQnrFz-9njopRIEE/edit).
+We briefly cover the workflow in this section.

 ### Deployment phase (Kubernetes Scenario)